 Candidates have already checked you out

 From your social media profiles to Glassdoor to your website, serious candidates already know a lot about you.
 Everything you do—and don’t—have online will speak volumes about you, your company, and what kind of employer you are.
-There are always the people who don’t spend much time investigating companies before they come in for an interview, but the top candidates might have already made a judgement about you before that first interview.
+There are always the people who don’t spend much time investigating companies before they come in for an interview, but the top candidates might have already made a judgment about you before that first interview.
 Be ready for pointed questions about culture, benefits, and the image you portray online.
 People manage their own personal brands as part of their career path, so when someone joins a company they are saying they agree to connect their personal brand to yours.

 How we help